OctopusDeploy/docs/docs/administration/managing-infrastructure/subscriptions/webhook-slack.md

 hideInThisSectionHeader: true
 ---

-To get a message sent to a [Slack](https://slack.com/) Workspace there needs to be a few things in place:
+Sending a message to a [Slack](https://slack.com/) Workspace requires a few things in place:

 - Configure Octopus Deploy subscription to send a webhook
 - Configure a Slack App
 - Setup something in between the two to consume the webhook from Octopus and forward a message on to Slack

 :::hint
-A number of technologies can be used to consume the webhook from Octopus, this document will use an [Azure Function App](https://docs.microsoft.com/en-us/azure/azure-functions/).
-One alternative is to use Firebase Cloud Functions, this is described in a blog [here](https://octopus.com/blog/notifications-with-subscriptions-and-webhooks).
+A number of technologies can be used to consume the webhook from Octopus.
+This document uses an [Azure Function App](https://docs.microsoft.com/en-us/azure/azure-functions/).
+One alternative is to use Firebase Cloud Functions, and this is described in a blog [here](https://octopus.com/blog/notifications-with-subscriptions-and-webhooks).
 :::

 ## Configure Octopus subscription to send a webhook